Business – Accounting Business Administration – Accounting

 - This course is a hands-on opportunity to explore and plan for personal financial success.
-Students will develop the tools necessary to both manage their own finances over their lifetime as well as to help and teach others about the importance of personal financial planning.
+You will develop the tools necessary to both manage your own finances over a lifetime as well as to help and teach others about the importance of personal financial planning.
 Topics covered include: money management and household budgeting; credit management; mortgages; home and car insurance; health, disability and life insurance; tax strategy; investing and retirement savings.

-- In this course, students are introduced to statistics.
+- In this course, you will be introduced to statistics.
 The course teaches quantitative methods used in data analysis and business decision making with a focus on the use and applications of contemporary statistical software.